alexandrastna/AI-for-ESG/README.md

 The resulting sentences were then saved to CSV for further processing.

-Due to the complexity of the documents and the amount of layout noise, **this step took significant runtime (≈30 min on Colab with GPU)** and had to be repeated **entirely from scratch**.
+Due to the complexity of the documents and the amount of layout noise, **this step took significant runtime** and had to be repeated **entirely from scratch**.
 Initially, I proceeded with the pipeline, assuming the extraction quality was sufficient.
 However, at the NLP classification stage, I noticed that the results were poor — many "sentences" were in fact titles, footers, page numbers, or table of contents entries that had been incorrectly parsed as meaningful content.

 This significantly degraded model performance and introduced semantic noise.
 As a result, I had to go back to this sentence extraction phase, rebuild the cleaning logic, and reprocess **all documents again**, which took time but drastically improved the output quality.
 This experience highlighted how **crucial and foundational** this stage is for the success of the entire NLP pipeline: if sentence quality is poor, no downstream analysis can be trusted.